railwayapp/docs/src/docs/reference/variables.md

 ## Support

-For information on how to use variables refer to the [guide on using variables](/how-to/use-variables).
+For information on how to use variables refer to the [Variables guide](/guides/variables).